craftcms/docs/docs/4.x/extend/module-guide.md

 Most initialization logic belongs in your module’s `init()` method.

 However, there are some situations where this doesn’t guarantee a certain part of the application is ready (another plugin, for instance).
-Conversely, a module that isn't bootstrapped at the beginning of a request may have `init()` called too late to listen to <craft4:craft\web\Application::EVENT_INIT>, and would never be notified that the app is indeed ready.
+Conversely, a module that isn’t bootstrapped at the beginning of a request may have `init()` called too late to listen to <craft4:craft\web\Application::EVENT_INIT>, and would never be notified that the app is indeed ready.

 In those cases, it’s best to register a callback via <craft4:craft\base\ApplicationTrait::onInit()>: